alexking/AKSmartThings/README.md

 * Endpoint discovery

 ## Use
-I'll be releasing a project that can serve as a usage example soon - but for now, you can add this to your cocoapods Podfile:
+I'll be releasing a project that can serve as a usage example soon - but for now, you can add this to your [cocoapods](http://cocoapods.org) `Podfile` –

     pod 'AKSmartThings', :git => 'https://github.com/alexking/AKSmartThings.git'